nchursin/json2apex/README.md

 6. You will see generated Apex code.
 Also a text input appears in the bottom of the buffer.
 Use this input to change generated class names quickly.

 ###Nearest future
+Swagger JSON to Apex REST Definition generation
+Add generation from JSON schema

+###Other plans
 Add XML convertion

-###Other plans
-1. Add generation from JSON schema
-2. Online version
+Online version